‘Hallmoor school provides the confidence and competence to maximise the living of independent lives’.

 - Mental Health difficulties.

 We follow the National Curriculum that is adapted to meet the specific needs of our pupils.
-We provide a broad, balanced and engaging curriculum that builds cultural capital through memorable learning experiences and overcomes identified challenges.
+We provide a broad, balanced, sequenced and engaging curriculum that builds cultural capital through memorable learning experiences.

 Through our curriculum we:

 - promote curiosity of learning